 Established in 1970 as a council of governments that includes local, state and tribal governments, PAG became a 501(c)4 nonprofit in 1972 and the region’s federally designated MPO in 1973 to address transportation planning at the regional level.
 PAG also manages the Regional Transportation Authority of Pima County.
 The RTA was established in 2004 and is the fiscal manager of the 20-year RTA plan and half-cent excise tax, which were individually approved by Pima County voters in May 2006.

 PAG has Transportation Planning, Sustainable Environment Planning and Technical Services divisions that coordinate cross-jurisdictional planning efforts with PAG members.
 PAG has a nine-member Regional Council where members are represented by their chief elected official, or their designee.

-PAG is governed by a nine-member Regional Council with an elected official serving from each member jurisdiction, including the Cities of South Tucson and Tucson, Pima County, the Towns of Marana, Oro Valley and Sahuarita, the Pascua Yaqui Tribe, the Tohono O'odham Nation and a board member serving from the Arizona State Transportation Board.
+PAG members include the Cities of South Tucson and Tucson, the Towns of Marana, Oro Valley and Sahuarita, Pima County, the Pascua Yaqui Tribe, the Tohono O'odham Nation and the Governor-appointed Pima County representative of the Arizona State Transportation Board.
 The ASTB representative votes on transportation matters only.

-PAG follows an open meeting process to invite public participation and encourage informed decision making.
+PAG follows an open meeting process and invites the public to participate to support informed decision making.